oxen-io/session-file-server-old/README.md

 Then a background daemon for upstream streaming (connects to app.net using an app streaming), maintenance or background processing.
 And then a websocket daemon for user streaming.

-The web and background daemon will likely need to be written in the same language as they'll need to share code for creating posts.
-However the websocket streaming data could be implemented in a different language since it'll just be reading and no writing.
+The web and background daemon will be written in NodeJS as they'll need to share code for creating posts.

-Trying to figure out an implementation language to start development.

-Possibly written in NodeJS, Go or C?
-Using Redis and MySQL
+The websocket daemon will be written in Go since it'll just be reading and no writing.

 ##OAuth and sign up
 We will need to implement our own oauth server and sign up process.
-Since we don't want users
+Since we don't want users using their real app.net username and password.

 ##Data store
 I have a datastore schema started in MySQL based on the data structures that app.net uses.
 We will need some additional tables to host our own oauth system.